liquidinvestigations/hoover-snoop2/Readme.md

 ### Run tests locally

 Install the drone CLI binary from their website onto your PATH.
+Install Docker CE, latest version.

 Then, run `./run-tests` with arguments you'd normally pass to `py.test`, like this: